Femme Trek FAQs

 What is included in a Femme Trek hiking tour?

-Do I need experience for Femme Trek’s women’s hiking or snowshoeing tours?
+Do I need experience for Femme Trek’s hiking or snowshoeing tours?

 What gear do I need to bring on a hike with Femme Trek?

-You’ll need to bring a backpack and wear sturdy hiking boots.
-In summer, trail runners with good tread are acceptable.
-For winter snowshoeing tours, waterproof hiking boots are required.
-We’ll send you a full gear checklist before your tour.
+You'll need a backpack and sturdy hiking footwear.
+During summer, trail runners with good traction are usually fine.
+For winter snowshoe tours, waterproof hiking boots are required.

 How do I get a timed-entry permit to Rocky Mountain National Park?